-University Technical College Norfolk (UTCN) is an exciting school created to develop tomorrow’s engineering and technology specialists.
+University Technical College Norfolk (UTCN) is an exciting school created to develop tomorrow’s health and engineering professionals.
 UTCN provides a comprehensive educational foundation for any student who has an interest in engineering, science, technology, maths or computing.

 The University Technical College ethos and curriculum is heavily supported by local and national STEM employers who also provide work experience for students to reinforce the skills learnt in school.Learn More

-To apply for UTCN please click the apply button which will take you to our application website.
+Applications for September 2022 entry are open.
 Please be aware that for Year 10 entry we will address all correspondence to the parent/carer.
 For Year 12 entry we will address all correspondence to the student.Apply Now

 We at UTCN pride ourselves on offering our students the best opportunities for their future career.
 We ensure that our students are given the best possible advice for their future as well as creating opportunities for them to talk to our employer partners and discuss their options.